Kinetic energy weapon: Delivery

 Some kinetic weapons for targeting objects in spaceflight are anti-satellite weapons and anti-ballistic missiles.
 Since in order to reach an object in orbit it is necessary to attain an extremely high velocity, their released kinetic energy alone is enough to destroy their target; explosives are not necessary.
-For example: the energy of TNT is 4.6 MJ/kg, and the energy of a kinetic kill vehicle with a closing speed of 10 km/s is 50 MJ/kg.
+For example: the energy of TNT is 4.2 MJ/kg, and the energy of a kinetic kill vehicle with a closing speed of 10 km/s is 50 MJ/kg.
 For comparison, 50 MJ is equivalent to the kinetic energy of a school bus weighing 5 metric tons, traveling at 509 km/h.
 This saves costly weight and there is no detonation to be precisely timed.
 This method, however, requires direct contact with the target, which requires a more accurate trajectory.
 Some hit-to-kill warheads are additionally equipped with an explosive directional warhead to enhance the kill probability (e.g. Israeli Arrow missile or U.S. Patriot PAC-3).

 With regard to anti-missile weapons, the Arrow missile and MIM-104 Patriot PAC-2 have explosives, while the Kinetic Energy Interceptor (KEI), Lightweight Exo-Atmospheric Projectile (LEAP, used in Aegis BMDS), and THAAD do not (see Missile Defense Agency).

 A kinetic projectile can also be dropped from aircraft.
 This is applied by replacing the explosives of a regular bomb with a non-explosive material (e.g. concrete), for a precision hit with less collateral damage; these are called concrete bombs.
 A typical bomb has a mass of 900 kg and a speed of impact of 800 kph.
 It is also applied for training the act of dropping a bomb with explosives.
 This method has been used in Operation Iraqi Freedom and the subsequent military operations in Iraq by mating concrete-filled training bombs with JDAM GPS guidance kits, to attack vehicles and other relatively "soft" targets located too close to civilian structures for the use of conventional high explosive bombs.

 Divert and attitude control

 When targeting objects in spaceflight, the final part of the kinetic vehicle's travel occurs in thin atmosphere or the near-vacuum of space.
 As a result, aerodynamic surfaces will have little use in course-correction, and rocket thrusters need to be used.
 The basic paradigm used for this purpose is a divert and attitude control system (DACS), with four divert thrusters and six attitude control nozzles attached to the KV.
-This kind of design is found in many anti-missile and anti-satellite weapons, including the RIM-161 Standard Missile 3 and THAAD.
-An common design uses a DACS driven by a solid fuel gas generator, with the gas then distributed among the thrusters and nozzles as required for intercept.
+This kind of design is found in many anti-missile and anti-satellite weapons, including the RIM-161 Standard Missile 3, THAAD and L-SAM.
+A common design uses a DACS driven by a solid fuel gas generator, with the gas then distributed among the thrusters and nozzles as required for intercept.
 Neutral coasting is achieved by making the thrusters cancel each other out.
 The gas generator can be made throttle-able and/or re-ignitable.